-Parameters inc_warmup - When True and the warmup draws are present in the output, i.e., the sampler was run with save_warmup=True, then the warmup draws are included.
+- inc_warmup When True and the warmup draws are present in the output, i.e., the sampler was run with save_warmup=True, then the warmup draws are included.
+Default value is False. - concat_chains When True return a 2D array flattening all all draws from all chains.
 Default value is False.

-draws_pd (params: List[str] = None, inc_warmup: bool = False) → pandas.core.frame.DataFrame Returns the assembled draws as a pandas DataFrame consisting of one column per parameter and one row per draw.
+draws_pd ($params: List[str] = None, inc_warmup: bool = False) <math>\rightarrow$ pandas.core.frame.DataFrame Returns the sampler draws as a pandas DataFrame.
+Flattens all chains into single column.

-- params list of model parameter names. - inc_warmup When True and the warmup draws are present in the output, i.e., the sampler was run with save_warmup=True, then the warmup draws are included.
+- params optional list of variable names. - inc_warmup When True and the warmup draws are present in the output, i.e., the sampler was run with save_warmup=True, then the warmup draws are included.
 Default value is False.